-Special Character Description ^ (caret) Indicates that the regular expression immediately following this character must be found at the beginning of the line. \$ Indicates that the regular expression immediately preceding this special character must be found at the end of the line. . (period) Matches a single character.
-Matches any number of the character or pattern that immediately precedes it. [] Matches any one of the characters or a range of consecutive characters enclosed between brackets.
+Special Characters Allowed in CodeWatch Regular Expressions Special Character Description ^ (caret) Indicates that the regular expression immediately following this character must be found at the beginning of the line. \$ Indicates that the regular expression immediately preceding this special character must be found at the end of the line. . (period) Matches a single character.
+Matches any number of the character or pattern that immediately precedes it.

+Special Characters Allowed in CodeWatch Regular Expressions Special Character Description [] Matches any one of the characters or a range of consecutive characters enclosed between brackets.
 For example, [xy] matches either x or y.
 A range of consecutive characters is specified by separating the first and last characters in the range with a hyphen.
 For example, [0-9] will match any digit from 0 to 9.
 Note A caret (^) changes its special meaning inside brackets.
 A caret as the first character in the bracket reverses its meaning; it tries to match any character not in the list.
-To match a circumflex, place it later in the range. \{n,m\} Matches a range of occurrences of the single character (including a character specified by a regular expression) that immediately precedes it.
-N and m are integers between 0 and 256 that specify the number of occurrences to match. $\{n\}$ matches exactly n occurrences, $\{n,\}$ matches at least n occurrences, and $\{n,m\}$ matches any number of occurrences between n and m .
+To match a circumflex, place it later in the range. $\setminus \{n,m \setminus \}$ Matches a range of occurrences of the single character (including a character specified by a regular expression) that immediately precedes it.
+N and m are integers between 0 and 256 that specify the number of occurrences to match. $\{n\}$ matches exactly n occurrences, $\{n, \}$ matches at least n occurrences, and $\{n, m\}$ matches any number of occurrences between n and m .
 For example, $L\{2,3\}$ will match either LL (as in LLAMA) or LLL (as in LLL Ranch), but not the single letter L. \ (backslash) Indicates that the following special character is treated as an ordinary character; for example, "\."
 Stands for a period and "" stands for an asterisk.